Tutorial

 oprob = ODEProblem(sys, prn.u0, tspan, prn.p, jac=true)

-Here we call structural_simplify to inline any potential assignment rules into the model equations.
-Additionally, setting jac=true means that the ODE Jacobian is computed symbolically, which often improves simulation performance.
+Setting jac=true means that the ODE Jacobian is computed symbolically, which often improves simulation performance.
 The ODEProblem can be simulated with any solver from the OrdinaryDiffEq.jl package, such as the Rodas5P solver:

 sol = solve(oprob, Rodas5P(), callback=cb)